 The name Pleione was officially approved by the International Astronomical Union’s (IAU) Working Group on Star Names (WGSN) on June 30, 2016.
 It formally applies only to the component 28 Tauri Aa.

 Pleione lies in the eastern part of the Pleiades cluster, just above Atlas.
 The stars are less than 5 arcminutes apart.
 Being considerably fainter than Atlas (mag.
-3.63), Pleione is difficult to make out without binoculars, even though it is visible to the naked eye.
+3.63), Pleione is difficult to make out without binoculars, even though it is visible to the unaided eye.